PhonologicalCorpusTools/SLPAA/docs/source/orientation_module.rst

 |

 Palm direction refers to the direction that the friction surface of the hand (minus the fingers) is facing.
-When selecting palm direction, you are         able to maximally select one option from each set of options (e.g., **give an example of a sign and how it would be coded.**)
+When selecting palm direction, you are         able to maximally select one option from each set of options (e.g., in the sign `GAME<https://asl-lex.org/visualization/?sign=game>`_ the palm direction should be coded as *distal*)

 **3) Finger root direction**